utdata/icj-setting-up/macintosh-02.md

 `xcode-select -p`

 You should get a path in return.
 Something like "/Library/Developer/CommandLineTools".

-If you don't, you need to install it: `xcode-select --install`. **But only if you did NOT get a path in the above command.**
+If you don't **AND ONLY IF YOU DON'T**, you need to install it: `xcode-select --install`.
+It can take a long while to download and install.

 ## Setting up a Node environment